Physical activity and safety concernsLast Updated : 31 May 2009

 Joint and mobility risk

-Joints of the body, including the knees and ankles, have to bear a lot of stress from movement, especially in individuals who affected by obesity or are overweight.
+Joints of the body, including the knees and ankles, have to bear a lot of stress from movement, especially in individuals who affected by obesity or overweight.
 The body weight of an individual, along with the activity that they participate in, and the mechanical movement determines the load of force on a joint.2 For example, running has a greater impact on the joints than biking, and this effect is compounded by higher body weight.

-Muscle weakness is also a factor which can cause joint problems and it has been shown that even small reductions in body weight can significantly reduce the stress on an overweight individual’s joints.2,3 However, research shows that those healthy individuals who participate in moderate, lower impact activities (such as walking, swimming, rowing) without previous joint problems do not have an increased risk of osteoarthritis - a degenerative joint disease - in the knee, however elite athletes who perform in vigorous activities such as running, squash and tennis, may be at higher risk of developing osteoarthritis in the knee due to the higher impact of these activities.4
+Muscle weakness is also a factor which can cause joint problems and it has been shown that even small reductions in body weight can significantly reduce the stress on joints in individual's affected by overweight.2,3 However, research shows that those healthy individuals who participate in moderate, lower impact activities (such as walking, swimming, rowing) without previous joint problems do not have an increased risk of osteoarthritis - a degenerative joint disease - in the knee, however elite athletes who perform in vigorous activities such as running, squash and tennis, may be at higher risk of developing osteoarthritis in the knee due to the higher impact of these activities.4

 How to play it safe